The Good News About Panic Disorder

 Both the approach to stop a panic attack and treatments to prevent panic attacks are well known.
 The medications we have now are good and getting better.
 Therapies for panic disorder help a lot, so much so that one or another type of therapy is now built into any treatment plan.
 So whether your panic attacks are new or you’ve had them for a while, be encouraged.
 All is getting better.
 As always, we are continually vigilant for anything new, and we’ll praise what works, debunk anything that doesn’t work, and encourage you to better health and better health care.
 So read on about panic disorder.

 This is not a common problem, but, it’s not uncommon, either.
-The person having the attack is terribly frightened.
-Having anger focused on them not only doesn’t help, the lack of support can make it worse.
+The person having the attack is terrified.
+Having anger focused on them on top of the terror they’re feeling not only doesn’t help, the lack of support can make it worse.
 It’s worth trying to discuss it when everyone is calm.
 Some people get angry when they don’t understand.
 Others get angry when they’re frustrated because they want to help but don’t know what to do.
 If they’re good people and you explain the attacks when you’re both calm, they might come to understand.
-If you can coach them on what to do and what not to do, maybe they’ll respond better next time.
+If you can coach them on what to do and what not to do, maybe they’ll respond better the next time.
 But if the other person is abrasive and doesn’t want to help and doesn’t believe in brain-based medical conditions, it might be just as well to have them out of your life.
-It’s just not worth the hassle.
+It just might not be worth the hassle.

 Before We Start On Definitions…